ciriuspet_logo Cirius Petpedia

 • Time separation if needed: rotating access to different areas of the home so each cat has guaranteed solo time in shared spaces

 If one cat consistently bullies another or blocks access to resources, temporary physical separation with gradual re-introduction is more effective than hoping the cats will “work it out” — they rarely do without structured intervention.
+For a full protocol covering every stage from isolation to free roam, see how to introduce cats step by step.

 Calming Tools and Natural Remedies That Actually Work